raindevteam/rain/README.md

 So here it is!
 My first attempt ever at guiding you through an installation.

+**-- End BS**

 #### Get io.js Installed

 First thing you will need to do is download io.js and get it working on your system.
 You can find it [here](https://iojs.org/en/index.html).
 It is basically node.js with default harmony features set (which the bot uses, so don't think you can get away easily with just node.js).
 You could also use the nvm manager found [here](https://github.com/creationix/nvm) (if on windows, check [here](https://github.com/coreybutler/nvm-windows))

-Speaking of windows, this installation might go much smoother on linux systems, just an fyi.

 Once you have made certain that io.js is installed, you should also now have npm!
 It's the package manager for node modules, and you'll be using it a bit to get RainBot on its feet.

+#### Windows People
+Switch to a linux distro.
+Kthx.

+Ok no, I want to show some love for Windows here, I've personally used it more than any other OS.
+But I am currently using linux as my primary, so I have no idea how future installations for the bot will go on Windows.

+However, do install some kind of terminal with unix commands, like cygwin or git bash or anything with 'cd' really.
+It's used by RainBot to preinstall some modules, so if you get any Windows errors about the command 'cd' not found, not my fault.
+You have been warned.

 #### Download RainBot

 Let us now download RainBot, you're most likely on the repo page already if you're reading this, if not here it [is](https://github.com/Wolfchase/rainbot).
-You can go ahead and download from the releases, download a zip or tar from the master branch or just clone it and pull when you need to update, there's a thought!
+You can go ahead and download from the releases, download a zip or tar or just clone it and pull for updates!
+If you do the latter cases, make sure its from the master branch, or if you're feeling pretty couragous, you can try the develop branch, I can't promise you anything from there though.

 #### Run npm on RainBot and Modules